oxford-pharmacoepi/GeneticDeterminantsCovid19Vaxs/README.md

 # GeneticDeterminantsCovid19Vaxs

 **Background**: The impact of genetics on the heterogeneous immune response and risks of breakthrough infections remains unclear for the different COVID-19 vaccines.
-Understanding the role of genetic variants on humoral response and subsequent breakthrough outcomes is key to reveal mechanisms underlying vaccine effectiveness.
+Understanding the role of genetic variants on seroconversion and subsequent breakthrough outcomes is key to reveal mechanisms underlying vaccine effectiveness.

-**Objective**: To perform four genome wide association studies among vaccinated participants for COVID-19 vaccine antibody response and breakthrough outcomes.
+**Objective**: To perform four genome wide association studies among vaccinated participants for COVID-19 vaccine seroconversion and breakthrough outcomes.

-For more information: [LINK TO THE ARTICLE]
+For more information see the original publication (here)[https://www.nature.com/articles/s41467-024-52890-6].

 # Running the analysis
 Previously, you must ensure that you have a directory "${folder directory}" with the following files: